What is Cocaine?

 When someone stops using cocaine, it can be very difficult from a psychological standpoint.
 Almost immediately after use is stopped, a crash occurs.
 This creates extreme depression, irritability, agitation, anxiety, and paranoia.
 This happens because the pleasure center of the brain has gotten used to getting cocaine and now it has been removed.
 The craving to fill that void can be immensely powerful, making it difficult to stop using cocaine alone.
 This is why a drug rehab center with experience in treating cocaine addiction is imperative.

 Cocaine Rehab Program at Clearbrook

-If you or a loved one are in need of a Cocaine Treatment Center, then give our trained staff a call today to learn more about our options with cocaine addiction treatment.
+If you or a loved one is in need of a cocaine treatment center, give our trained staff a call today to learn more about our options with cocaine addiction treatment.
 For more information regarding our detox and rehab facility, please contact us today.
-We have decades of helping with cocaine and crack-cocaine addiction, and can help your loved one safely detox from the drugs and give them the necessary tools to achieve continued sobriety.
+For decades, we have helped patients get sober from cocaine and crack-cocaine addiction.
+We can help your loved one safely detox from the drugs and give them the necessary tools to achieve continued sobriety.